House Ailurus

 Common Customs, traditions and rituals

-Just because the Missing all seem to have been "literomancers of significance," as you put it, doesn't mean they were.
-Before I took this throne, who would have noticed if I had disappeared except maybe my mother and kids -- especially if all records of my name and face had disappeared as well?
+Just because the Missing all seem to have been "Literomancers of significance," as you put it, doesn't mean they were.
+Before I took this throne, who would have noticed if I had disappeared except maybe my mother and kids, especially if all records of my name and face had disappeared as well?
 I think about that a lot.
 How vain, our pretensions to legacy.
-In a thousand years, if we're remembered at all, we'll be faceless names in a history text, and the language will have changed so much that even if any of our writing remains -- which odds do not favour -- no one will be able to read it.
+In a thousand years, if we're remembered at all, we'll be faceless names in a history text, and the language will have changed so much that even if any of our writing remains — which odds do not favour — no one will be able to read it.

-— Queen Sable Aradia, waxing philosophical to a journalist, New Year's Eve 2022
+Queen Sable Aradia, waxing philosophical to a journalist, New Year's Eve 2022

-There is considerable debate about whether the Missing were all literomancers; and if they were, was it only "literomancers of note" who vanished, or were those the only ones who could be documented?
+There is considerable debate about whether the Missing were all literomancers.
+And if they were, was it only "literomancers of note" who vanished, or were those the only ones who could be documented?
 Sociologists and statisticians believe it is highly unlikely that such a global event would affect only a handful of people, but there is no way to tell.
 Every possible record of the Missing is simply absent, from birth certificates to creative works, to photos, media, and social media.
 The only reason anyone knows that the Missing existed is that some of them have left ripples.
-For example, the Warren's extensive security footage shows the Lapin royal family repeatedly talking to thin air.
+For example, The Warren's extensive security footage shows the House Lapin royal family repeatedly talking to thin air.
 The Lapin side of the conversation, however, is fully preserved, except for the names and identifying details of the Missing person they were addressing.
-Yet, there remains a persistent belief among a significant minority of the general public that only Literomancers were affected.
+Yet, there remains a persistent belief among a significant minority of the general public that only literomancers were affected.
 Sociologists theorize that this belief is born of fear and protectionism; nobody wants to believe that something that was so important to their lives could just simply be erased in a heartbeat.

 Funerary and Memorial customs